Julien2744/the_ice_warrior/README.md

 ## Features

+**This datapack has a config wich you can access it with `/function icewarrior:admin/_/config`**

 To find the boss, you will need to find the `ice_guard_tower` structure located in the `ice_spikes` biome.

 When entering the tower you will see the ice warrior encased in ice.
 To release him you will need to use a lava bucket in order to melt the ice (right-click).

-Or you can summon the boss anywere in your wold using the command `/function icewarrior:admin/summon`
+Or you can summon the boss anywere in your wold using the command `/function icewarrior:admin/_/summon`

 Or you can summon the boss encased in ice with `/function icewarrior:boss_summoner/summon`